botsarefuture/mielenosoitukset_fi/README.md

 ### Run with Docker (development-only)

 A lightweight Docker Compose setup is included for local development.
-It starts MongoDB, seeds development data, and runs the Flask app in debug mode.
+It starts MongoDB, Redis, seeds development data, and runs the Flask app in debug mode.

 1. Build and start the stack: